-Digital storytelling for PhD students
+Digital storytelling for PhD and MA students

-We run workshops for PhD students from any discipline to make digital stories about their research.
+We run workshops for PhD and MA students from any discipline to make digital stories about their research.
 Digital stories provide a useful tool for researchers to explain their research in a short and highly visual format – a ‘calling card’ for conferences and useful online introduction to their research.

 They have found it a useful way of articulating their research for a broader audience and enjoyed the process of writing their stories, often bringing in personal aspects that formed the nugget of their interest in their area of research.
 Feedback from the story circle of their peers has also significantly improved their understanding of how people outside their specialist field perceive their research.
 Using storytelling allows researchers to bring their research to life for their audience and to portray it in a more personal and often moving style.